yorkie-team/yorkie/design/sharded-cluster-mode.md

 The root cause of these limitations is that workloads are distributed throughout the servers in the cluster, additional synchronization is needed.

-Shard(Lookup-based) cluster mode’s main idea is to assign each server to process same workloads to avoid multiple servers accessing to same data, and put lookup system to route same workloads to same servers.
+Sharded(Lookup-based) cluster mode’s main idea is to assign each server to process same workloads to avoid multiple servers accessing to same data, and put lookup system to route same workloads to same servers.

-Shard cluster mode can reduce/remove additional overheads needed for workload synchronization in previous broadcast cluster mode, and become capable of handling large amount of workloads with ensuring high availability, reliability, and scalability.
+Sharded cluster mode can reduce/remove additional overheads needed for workload synchronization in previous broadcast cluster mode, and become capable of handling large amount of workloads with ensuring high availability, reliability, and scalability.

 ### Goals

-Provide shard cluster mode on server on Kubernetes based production environment.
+Provide sharded cluster mode on server on Kubernetes based production environment.

 ### Non-Goals

-This document will only explain about core concepts and implementation of shard cluster mode.
+This document will only explain about core concepts and implementation of sharded cluster mode.
 Addtional configuration on K8s/Istio environment will not be covered in this document.

 ## Proposal Details

 ### How does it work?

-There are three aspects to be considered for designing shard cluster mode.
+There are three aspects to be considered for designing sharded cluster mode.

 **Workload Unit**

-Shard cluster mode uses `document` as workload unit to assign each server to process same workloads.
+Sharded cluster mode uses `document` as workload unit to assign each server to process same workloads.
 This assigns and seperates `document`’s state and data to each server, which remove needs for share and sync states and data between server cluster.

 **Sharding Strategy**

-Shard cluster mode uses [Consistent Hashing](https://en.wikipedia.org/wiki/Consistent_hashing) for sharding strategy.
+Sharded cluster mode uses [Consistent Hashing](https://en.wikipedia.org/wiki/Consistent_hashing) for sharding strategy.

 Consistent hashing is a technique used to map a range of input values (such as request header) to a corresponding range of output values (such as server IDs).